Research Topic: Physics-based modeling of Random Telegraph Noise in scaled technologies

 Immediately.
 The position will remain open until filled.

 This position is subject to the collective agreement of TU Wien for workers and employees, employment group B1.
 The monthly salary is paid 14 times and the gross annual salary is approximately EUR 41.601,00.
-The candidate shall finish his work with a PhD thesis and will be provided all necessary support and time needed.

 Please submit your application containing a detailed CV, your collective certificates, your Master’s thesis or PhD thesis (weblink or PDF), and a single-page motivation letter (discussing relevant previous experience related to the desired skills and experience) to firstname.lastname@example.org.